 Form swings results in the Football League Championship as much as any other competition — a team riding a good run is a very different proposition from one that has stumbled into the fixture.
 Treat each pick as a prompt to check recent results rather than a verdict to follow blindly.

 Team news is the great leveller.
-A key absentee in the Football League Championship can flip a fancied selection on its head, which is why it always pays to check line-ups close to kickoff rather than betting early and hoping.
+A key absentee in the Football League Championship can flip a fancied selection on its head, which is why it always pays to check line-ups close to kickoff rather than settling on a view too early.

 Squad rotation is worth tracking in the Football League Championship.
 Cup ties, congested weeks and dead rubbers all tempt managers to rest players, and a weakened line-up can quietly undo a selection that looked solid on form.